astriaInight/LuauLexer/README.md

 ### What does the output mean?
 #### matches
-The exact string that was matched with string.match.
+List of exact strings (or string captures) that were matched with string.match.

 #### raw
 In most cases, the same as matches[1].
 This just excludes any string captures.